deeppavlov/dd-idde/README.md

 This extension enables developers of the open-domain chatbots with an option to design them within VS Code using customized Draw.io UI and **Discourse Moves Recommendations** to make dialog more smooth and natural.

 This extension uses DeepPavlov's [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_framework) as the runtime environment for the open-domain chatbots.
-It also uses [DD-IDDE SDK](https://github.com/deepmipt/dd_idde_sdk) that enables the use of the Discourse Moves recommendations during the design phase.
+It also uses [DD-IDDE SDK](https://github.com/deepmipt/dd_idde_sdk) that enables the use of the Discourse Moves recommendations during the design phase as well in the runtime.

 **Discourse Moves Recommendation System** has been built based on the Discourse & Speech Functions theory originally created by M.A.K.
 Halliday and further developed by Eggins & Slade in their book ["Analysing Casual Conversation"](https://www.equinoxpub.com/home/analysing-casual-conversation-suzanne-eggins-diana-slade/).

-This extension was built on top of the unnoficial integration of the [Draw.io](https://app.diagrams.net/) (also known as [diagrams.net](diagrams.net)) into VS Code made by Henning Dieterichs, [hediet](https://github.com/hediet) on Github (Main Contributor / Author).
+This extension is built on top of the unnoficial integration of the [Draw.io](https://app.diagrams.net/) (also known as [diagrams.net](diagrams.net)) into VS Code made by Henning Dieterichs, [hediet](https://github.com/hediet) on Github (Main Contributor / Author).

 ## Features